-Do a quick search around the internet and you will learn that persistency and follow-up is essential to successful lead generation.
-The most current industry numbers tell us that it takes many attempts to the same prospect to reach them, engage them in a conversation, and qualify them as a lead.
+Do a quick search around the internet and you will learn that persistence and consistency is essential to successful B2B cold calling and lead generation.
+Industry research consistently tells us that it takes many attempts to the same prospect to successfully make connect, engage them in a conversation, and qualify them as a lead.

 The math is simple.

-Without multiple attempts to your prospects, your chances of qualifying a lead that results in a sale are miniscule.
+Without multiple attempts to your prospects, your chances of qualifying a lead that results in a sale are minuscule.

 Multiple Attempts to Multiple Contacts

-The best practices for teleprospecting calls that we recommend at JMS Elite are multiple attempts to multiple contacts in a set space of time.
+The best practices for B2B cold calling that we recommend and implement at JMS Elite are multiple attempts to multiple contacts in a set space of time.

-More specifically, that is three attempts each to a minimum of three different contacts within an organization within five to six business days.
+More specifically we recommend three attempts each to a minimum of three different contacts within an organization within five to six business days.

 Leaving Effective Voicemails

-It’s clear that the path to successful sales is making contact with your prospects multiple times.
-If the statistics are true, and you aim for higher than two attempts, you are already outpacing your competition.
+The path to successful sales is making contact with your prospects multiple times.
+If the statistics are true, and you aim for more than two attempts, you are already outpacing your competition.